 Can Skincare Improve Your Overall Health?

-at the University of California, San Francisco (UCSF), and the San Francisco Veterans Administration Health Care System (SFVA), moisturized skin might prevent age-related ailments including Alzheimer's, heart disease and diabetes.
+According to researchers at the University of California, San Francisco (UCSF), and the San Francisco Veterans Administration Health Care System (SFVA), moisturized skin might prevent age-related ailments including Alzheimer's, heart disease and diabetes.

 The cosmetic and personal care industry hears it all the time: the skin is the body’s largest organ; and we focus on its holistic status to treat signs of aging, or address compromised conditions.
 But what we do not often consider is how its negative health could affect our overall health—being the largest organ.
 A new pilot study from dermatologists at UCSF and the SFVA brings this perspective to light.